 If you pursue a double degree, you must meet the criteria listed in the university catalog.
-Changes in degree programs request forms are available in the Office of Registration and Records.
+Change in Degree Programs, request forms are available in the Office of Registration and Records.
 The Office of Registration and Records will complete information on the form, which must then be taken to the academic dean for approval.
-Once the dean signs the form, it must be returned to the Office of Registration and Records.
+Once the academic dean signs the form, it must be returned to the Office of Registration and Records.
 Refer to the university catalog for academic policies and requirements related to double degrees.